-JILL M. CONSIDINE was appointed Chairman and Chief Executive Officer of The Depository Trust Company, a large securities depository limited purpose trust company and clearing corporation in January 1999.
+JILL M. CONSIDINE has been Chairman and Chief Executive Officer of The Depository Trust & Clearing Corporation since November 1999.
+The Depository Trust & Clearing Corporation is a holding company that is the parent of, and provides services to, the National Securities Clearing Corporation and The Depository Trust Company which is a large securities depository limited purpose trust company and clearing corporation.
+She has been Chairman and Chief Executive Officer of The Depository Trust Company since January 1999.
 She was President of the New York Clearing House Association from 1993 to 1998.
 She was Chief Administrative Officer of American Express Bank Ltd. and a member of its Board of Directors from 1991 to 1993.
 Prior to that time she served as New York State Superintendent of Banks from 1985 to 1991.
 She is a trustee of Atlantic Mutual Insurance Company and a director of its affiliate Centennial Insurance Company.
 Ms. Considine has been a director of Interpublic since February 1997.
-Age 54.
+Age 55.